Skip to main

 The top Regional Finalist Teams from each grade will advance to the National Judging & Educational Event (NJ&EE).
 Twenty National Finalist Teams will travel to NJ&EE to participate in STEM-related activities hosted by eCYBERMISSION and the U.S. Army Educational Outreach Program [AEOP].
 This trip is paid for by eCYBERMISSION and all participants will receive food, lodging and a host of educational opportunities.

-During NJ&EE, students will have an opportunity to make a five-minute oral presentation to the National Judges followed by a question and answer session.
+During the National Judging at NJ&EE, National Finalist Teams will have five-minutes to give an oral presentation of their project to a panel of National Judges followed by a ten-minute question and answer session.
 National Judges consist of U.S. Army Scientists and Engineers working at Army Laboratories and Centers across the country.